wordswords/davidcraddocknet-hugo/hugo-site/content/pages/music.md

 * * *

-Currently I'm not DJing, but I still have the DJ homepage up which has information on ALL my musical endevours:
+Currently I'm not DJing, but I still have the DJ homepage up which has information on ALL my musical endeavours:
 [DJ Homepage](https://DJDavidCraddock.com)

 Also, this is my professional portfolio for the audio and music industry: